pangeo-data/pangeo/docs/cloud.rst

 environments.

 .. warning::
-    We currently have no long-term funding to support Pangeo Cloud.
+    We currently have noo long-term funding to support Pangeo Cloud.
     At present, we've cobbled together funding from various grants from funding agencies and cloud providers.
     All users must understand that Pangeo Cloud environments could disappear